Design a poster

 Plan first

-• Define your message: State your main result and conclusions in plain language
+• State your main result and conclusions in plain language

-• All figures and text should support this message
+• All figures and text should support it

 • Know the requirements for the poster session